MethodsAndPractices/vsteam/README.md

 The cases of every file is very important.
 This module is to be used on Windows, Linux and OSx so case is important.
 If the casing does not match Linux and OSx might fail.

 # Release Notes
+## 0.1.32
+Merge [Pull Request](https://github.com/DarqueWarrior/team/pull/16) from [Kees Verhaar](https://github.com/KeesV) which included the following:

+- Added Support for Build Tags.
+- Added the ability to update KeepForever, and the Build Number
+- Added the ability to pull artifact data from the build.

 ## 0.1.31
 Merge [Pull Request](https://github.com/DarqueWarrior/team/pull/17) from [Kees Verhaar](https://github.com/KeesV) which included the following: